“For then shall be great tribulation, such as was not since the beginning of the world to this time, no, nor ever shall be.” Matthew 24:21.

 Even Israel—the chosen nation of God—also went through tribulations from God as a result of their evil deeds.
 Then the Church of Christ, since her emergence after the death, resurrection and ascension of Christ, has also suffered tribulations, especially in the form of persecution from non-believers.

 But concerning the great tribulation, the Lord tells us in his own words that the great tribulation is a special kind of tribulation.
 That has never been experienced since the beginning of the world till the time he was speaking…

 And that the great tribulation will not have its kind after it.
 Many Christian theologians are divided on their understanding and explanation of the great tribulation as mentioned by the Lord.
 Especially concerning its features and timing.
-So in this article, we want to see exactly what the scriptures say concerning the great tribulation.
+Some say the great tribulation came to pass with the siege of Jerusalem in A.D 70.
+While some others say God will first come and rapture the Church before the great tribulation.
+So in this post, we want to see exactly what the scriptures say concerning the great tribulation.

 The Features of the Great Tribulation

 Having already known the meaning of the word ‘tribulation’, the great tribulation can therefore be explained as a period of great and unusual affliction.
 On the entire world and its inhabitants.
 And the major features of the great tribulation from scriptures are as follows:

 - A Period of Great And Unusual Deception: “For there shall arise false Christs, and false prophets, and shall shew great signs and wonders; insomuch that, if it were possible, they shall deceive the very elect”—Matthew 24:24.
 A major feature of the great tribulation is an unusual emergence of deception.
 Which will be masterminded by the anti-Christ and his false prophet (see 2 Thessallonians2:9-11; Revelation 13:13-15) the bible says the deceptions at the great tribulation will be so strong that if it were possible, the very elect of God shall also be deceived.